huanpass/Neural-Machine-Translation/index.md

 ### Adam Vs SGD
 ![whe](https://lh3.googleusercontent.com/-H0TiBwPpfn0/WyA1n_z-zPI/AAAAAAAAAGc/4cEr6MZoKKozKhezJIdEjrofFKtLe2gwwCL0BGAs/w663-d-h277-n-rw/adam.PNG)

 The experiment indicates that Adam converges faster in the initial period while then settle in a bad solution for a while without further improvement.
 The SGD through slow in the initial period, capable of finding a better solution gradually in the end.
-According to reviews to papers [], it is found that adaptivit is more likely to overfit making it unable to find the optimal solution and generally worser than the solution of SGD though very popular.
+According to reviews to papers [], it is found that adaptivit is more likely to overfit making it unable to find the optimal solution and generally worser than the solution of SGD though very popular[3].

 ### Decoder Implementation
 ![how](https://lh3.googleusercontent.com/-rghISEoADVA/WyA1rbqxwNI/AAAAAAAAAGw/8k3WKRgZ01UnntFQdVknnGGFUoeGYZ_uwCL0BGAs/w663-d-h285-n-rw/decoder.PNG)